Hip Replacement Update

 What I didn’t anticipate was the fracture in my femur that occurred during installation of my new hip joint.
 This meant my weight bearing status would be different and the need for that to heal, along with my new hip, would be harder and slower.
 Adding in the greatest fear ever of dislocation that can occur with one wrong move, I am on hyper alert when it comes to movement.

-Talk about vulnerability.
-Laying in bed while I am completely immobilized is the purest of vulnerability.
-What a great chance to sit with equanimity and be neutral in the midst of emotional and physical restraint.
-I jokingly say how awful it would be if a house fire occurred.
+Lying in bed while I am completely immobilized is the purest of vulnerability.
+What an opportunity to sit with equanimity and be neutral in the midst of emotional and physical restraint.

 I also had no idea the volume of pain I would experience with this.
 I knew of course there would be pain but the deep, stabbing and burning pain around the joint is unreal.
-I think the fracture adds to the pain, and the fact that I declined heavy pain meds knowing that I would be able to somehow tolerate the pain with what I was already used to taking pre-surgery for pain.
-The swelling that has taken my once toned and slim leg back two decades when I weighed 80 pounds more is shocking.
+The fracture adds to the pain and the swelling has taken my once toned and slim leg back two decades when I weighed 80 pounds more.
 Looking down at my leg and seeing the size of my thigh is startling, but it is also temporary.
-I know this yet it is a vivid reminder of the past.

 For now, I am icing, walking, resting, and working on allowing the vulnerability to flood my daily experience while also accepting the equanimity that brings a steadiness to me.